#127: My Derailer Needs Adjusting

 This show is currently only available to Premuim Pill subscribers.

-9 Responses to #127: My Derailer Needs Adjusting
+9 thoughts on “#127: My Derailer Needs Adjusting

 It was terribly funny!
 And you know what they say Dan, mockery is the sincerest form of flattery.
 Or something like that!